Nissan Leaf hatchback - Interior & comfort

 The N-Connecta trim adds 17-inch alloy wheels, privacy glass, electric folding mirrors, part leather seats and parking sensors.
 A Heat Pack is also fitted, adding a heated steering wheel and heated seats.
 Tekna includes full LED headlights, leather and suede seats and a seven-speaker Bose audio system.

 The e+ Tekna gets all the standard Tekna kit plus metallic blue front bumper accents, revised suspension and 100kW charging capability.

 As with many Japanese models, it tends to be easier to simply pick the Leaf trim with all the features you want already included.
 There isn’t a huge options list but you could spend extra on metallic paint or a pearlescent finish, while a ProPilot Park system will take the strain out of parking the car.
 ProPilot is also available to help drive the car in heavy traffic, to help reduce fatigue.
 We'd also recommend adding a spare wheel, especially if you often drive further afield.

 Perhaps the Leaf's defining technological feature is the e-Pedal, which should allow an experienced owner to carry out up to 90% of their driving with just the one pedal, according to Nissan.
 It’s a clever and intuitive system once you get used to it, and we’ve described how it works elsewhere in this review.

 Elsewhere, ProPilot makes its debut in the Leaf before arriving in other Nissan models.
 This is autonomous technology that works like a very advanced version of adaptive cruise control, not only matching your speed with traffic ahead, but also helping to keep you in the middle of the lane.
 It can also slow the car to a stop and resume driving if you press the ProPilot button or brush the accelerator.
-It’s standard on the Tekna model and a £400 option on the N-Connecta.
+It’s standard on the Tekna model and an option on the N-Connecta.